Mirifici Logarithmorum Canonis Descriptio: Mirifici Logarithmorum Canonis Constructio

-Napier was reluctant to publish the theory and details of how he created his table of logarithms pending feedback from the mathematics community on his ideas, and he died shortly after publication of the Discriptio.
+Napier was reluctant to publish the theory and details of how he created his table of logarithms pending feedback from the mathematics community on his ideas, and he died shortly after publication of the Descriptio.
 His son Robert published the Constructio in 1619.
 The volume has a preface by Robert and several appendices, including a section on John Napier's methods for more easily solving spherical triangles, and a section by Henry Biggs on “another and better kind of logarithms,” namely base 10 or common logarithms.
 An English translation by William Rae Macdonald was published, with annotations, in 1889.

 Napier's describes logarithms via a correspondence between two points moving under different speed profiles.
 The first point, P, moves along a finite line segment P_{0} to Q, with an initial speed that decreases proportional to P's distance to Q. The second point, L, moves along an unbounded line segment starting at L_{0} at the same time as P and with the same initial speed, but maintaining that speed without change.
 For each possible position of P, measured by its distance from Q, there is a corresponding simultaneous position of L. Napier defined the logarithm of the distance from P to Q to be distance from L_{0} to that L.